KS4: BTEC Enterprise

 Two internally assessed components of work (worth 30% each) , one externally assessed examination (component 3, worth 40%)

 Students are graded for each component as Level 1 Pass, Level 1 Merit, Level 2 Pass, Level 2 Merit or Level 2 Distinction depending on the quality of coursework and marks achieved in the examination.
-Each grade is weighted in terms of points and the combined points from the three components determine their overall performance raging from Level 1 Pass upto and including a Distinction* (equivalent GCSE grade 7).
+Each grade is weighted in terms of points and the combined points from the three components determine their overall performance raging from Level 1 Pass up to and including a Distinction* (equivalent GCSE grade 7).

 Exam Board Information